react-native-web

 - An extra

-is added around the items to supportpagingEnabled
+divis added around the items to supportpagingEnabled. - React Native's

-is relative to the parent view. - But the parent view is different between web and native implementations.
+onLayoutis relative to the parent view. - But the parent view is different between web and native implementations.

 This might also be an issue when using sticky headers: https://github.com/necolas/react-native-web/blob/0.14.6/packages/react-native-web/src/exports/ScrollView/index.js#L157-L177

-I don't think there's a good way to deal with this other than: either remove the wrapping div
+I don't think there's a good way to deal with this other than: either remove the wrapping div and lose pagingEnabled etc support, or rewrite the VirtualizedList logic so it doesn't make this assumption.

-implementation when the JS one in React Native should be patched (or extracted to another package) to improve support for out-of-tree platforms.
+React Native has not been good at patching JS code for other platforms, and VirtualizedList itself isn't great in terms of performance.
+But I'm not interested in forking and maintaining another slightly different VirtualizedList implementation when the JS one in React Native should be patched (or extracted to another package) to improve support for out-of-tree platforms.

 @necolas Thanks for the explanation, currently we'll just stick with the workaround or using IntersectionObserver